CFC reporting. What owners of controlled foreign companies need to know.

 For example, the main fines for failure to submit CFC reporting:

-Failure of the controlling person to submit a CFC report - a fine of 100 times the minimum subsistence level for an able-bodied person established by law as of January 1 of the tax (reporting) year (UAH 302,800.00 as of January 1, 2024).
+• Failure of the controlling person to submit a CFC report - a fine of 100 times the minimum subsistence level for an able-bodied person established by law as of January 1 of the tax (reporting) year (UAH 302,800.00 as of January 1, 2025).

-The deadline for submitting a CFC report for individuals is April 30, 2024 (simultaneously with the submission of an annual declaration of property and income of individuals).
+The deadline for submitting a CFC report for individuals is April 30, 2025 (simultaneously with the submission of an annual declaration of property and income of individuals).

 How will the tax authorities find out that I have a CFC?

-First of all, we would like to draw your attention to the fact that information about the beneficial owner of a foreign company can be found on the Internet, as many countries have open company registers.
-The tax authorities of many European countries, such as Poland, Estonia, Cyprus, the United Kingdom and others, can exchange information if they receive a request from the Ukrainian tax authorities.
-As a rule, the owner of a foreign company has open bank accounts, and in case of information exchange between countries, such information can be received by our tax authorities.
+Information about the beneficial owner of a foreign company can be found on the Internet, as many countries have open company registers.
+The tax authorities of many European countries, such as Poland, Estonia, Cyprus, the UK and others, can exchange information if they receive a request from the Ukrainian tax authorities.

 The current legislation provides for such an obligation, but there are exceptions that exclude such obligations.

-According to the general rules, the controlling person is obliged to pay personal income tax in the amount of 18% and military duty in the amount of 1.5% of the amount of CFC's retained earnings for the reporting period.
-That is, if, according to the financial statements, the CFC earned profit in the reporting year that was not distributed among the owners, the owners have a corresponding obligation to pay taxes on the amount of the CFC's retained earnings.
+That is, if, according to the financial statements, the CFC in the reporting year received profit that was not distributed among the owners, the owners have a corresponding obligation to pay taxes on the amount of retained earnings of the CFC.

 But, the current legislation also provides for cases when a person is exempt from paying these taxes, namely:

-the total aggregate income of all CFCs of the same controlling person from all sources according to the financial statements does not exceed the equivalent of EUR 2 million at the end of the reporting period;
+• the total aggregate income of all CFCs of the same controlling person from all sources according to the financial statements does not exceed the equivalent of EUR 2 million at the end of the reporting period;

-the share of passive income of the CFC is not more than 50 percent of the total income of the controlled foreign company from all sources;
+• the share of passive income of the CFC is not more than 50 percent of the total income of the controlled foreign company from all sources;

-the CFC actually pays income tax at an effective rate that is not less than the basic (main) corporate income tax rate in Ukraine, or is less than such rate by no more than five percentage points (i.e., the corporate tax rate is not less than 13%).
+• the CFC actually pays income tax at an effective rate that is not less than the basic (main) corporate income tax rate in Ukraine, or is less than such rate by no more than five percentage points (i.e., the corporate tax rate is not less than 13%).

-Can you help me with reporting on CFCs?
+Yes, of course.
 Our specialists already have positive experience in preparing and submitting CFC reports to the tax authorities of Ukraine and can provide the following services:

 • Analysis of the structure of your foreign companies